-- 1. Introduction

-- 2. Roles and Responsibilities

-- 3. Training and Induction

-- 4. Handling a Disclosure and Managing Allegations

-- 5. Multi-agency Work

-- 6. Safe Recruitment of Employees

-- 7. Student Welfare

-- 8. Prevent Duty

-- 9. Online Conduct

-- 10. Communication with Students

-- 11. Safety on Site
+- 11. Safety on Site - 12.
+Disclosure of Information Request/Data Subject Access Request

-- Appendix 1 Types of abuse or harm that may be experienced by a child or vulnerable adult

-- Appendix 2 Handling a Disclosure

-- Appendix 3 Handling a Disclosure: Reporting Process

-- Appendix 4 Reporting and dealing with allegations involving an CEG team member

-- Appendix 5 Reporting a Safeguarding Disclosure or Concern

-- Appendix 6 Reporting a Prevent Concern

-- Appendix 7 Roles and Responsibilities

-- Appendix 8 Safety on Site

-- Appendix 9 Statement of Best Practice (Safeguarding)

-- Appendix 10 Safeguarding Guidance for Students, including Child Protection

-- Appendix 11 Further Information

-- Appendix 12 Acknowledgement Statement
+Appendix 1 Forms of abuse or harm that may be experienced by a child or adult at risk Appendix 2 Low-level Concerns Procedure Appendix 3 Handling a Disclosure Appendix 4 Handling a Disclosure: Reporting Process Appendix 5 Reporting and dealing with allegations involving a CEG team member Appendix 6 Reporting a Safeguarding Disclosure or Concern Appendix 7 Reporting a Prevent Concern Appendix 8 Roles and Responsibilities Appendix 9 Safety on Site Appendix 10 Statement of Best Practice (Safeguarding) Appendix 11 Safeguarding Guidance for Students, including Child Protection Appendix 12 Further Information